 The Family Support Team staff provide support and access to services for persons with disabilities and their families.
 For eligible persons, ages Birth to 23, a plan is developed based on the direction of the individual to the maximum extent possible.
 Service coordination determines eligibility, appropriate community providers, and financial resources available to support full inclusion in home and community.

-The Long Term Support Division participates in the Winnebago County Specialized Transportation Council.
-Since its inception in 1988, staff have advocated and planned for specialized transportation services.
-Out of this planning effort evolved new relationships among providers and funding sources.
-Since 1988, contracts were re-established between Winnebago County and the Oshkosh Transit System, as well as between Winnebago County and Valley Transit.
+The Long Term Support Division staff have advocated and planned for specialized transportation services.
+Contracts were established between Winnebago County and the Oshkosh Transit System, as well as between Winnebago County and Valley Transit.
 Under these contracts, services are organized and funded in a way that results in improved coordination and savings.

 Services are delivered for the purpose of promotoing vocational participation and self-sufficiency.
 Services may be delivered in either community jobs or in sheltered work settings.
 Employment services may include, but are not limited to, vocational assessment, planning, and job development and/or coaching on the job.